mdenet/models25_tutorial/README.md

 In this step, you will generate and explore a simple domain-specific modelling language (DSML) with a textual concrete syntax.
 You will use [Xtext](https://www.eclipse.org/Xtext/) to create the DSML.
 We will only use the most basic features of Xtext; it can do much more.
 Check out the [link](https://www.eclipse.org/Xtext/) to find out more.

 > You can [do this activity in your browser](https://ep.mde-network.org/?activities=https://raw.githubusercontent.com/mdenet/models25_tutorial/main/basic_xtext_activity.json&privaterepo=true).
 Click on the link and your browser will open the MDENet Education Platform with the activity pre-loaded.
+If the link doesn't work correctly, use the [EP URL generator](https://international.mde-network.org/ep_url/) (see above) using the path `basic_xtext_activity.json`.
 You will be asked to sign in to Github; the first time you do this, you will be asked to give the MDENet Application access to your repository.
 You must do this to complete the activity.
 The application will only have access to this repository.

 #### Exploration